Election Process

 The table below gives an overview of the function and approximate time commitment of each standing Committee and the Discipline Committee.

-*The Discipline Committee operates using panels comprised by interchanging committee appointees.
+*The Discipline Committee operates using panels comprising interchanging committee appointees.
 Note that for the Discipline Committee, contested hearings may require multiple-day attendance i.e., between 3-5 days at a time.

 Elected Pharmacists & Pharmacy Technicians

-The College’s Board of Directors is composed of seven elected pharmacists and two elected pharmacy technicians.
+The College’s Board of Directors comprises seven elected pharmacists and two elected pharmacy technicians.
 Each year the Board holds elections on the first Wednesday in August.
-The term of office for elected members is three years with a maximum of six consecutive years.
+The term of office for elected directors is three years with a maximum of six consecutive years.

 Registrants elected prior to 2020 who have served continuously since that time are eligible to complete three (3) consecutive three (3) year terms for a total of nine (9) years.